royruik/RNGees/README.md

 # RNGees

-A lightweight GTO randomization overlay for online poker.
-RNGees sits on top of your poker table and generates a random number on demand — helping you implement mixed strategies without bias.
+A lightweight RNG overlay for online poker.
+RNGees sits on top of your poker table and generates a random number on demand — helping you implement mixed GTO strategies without bias.

 ![Action Detection Demo](test_demo/action_detection.gif)